paneer24/Document-Q-A/README.md

 * User-Friendly Interface: A Streamlit-based UI for easy interaction
 * Faster load time: It uses GROQ API it is able to utilize LPU(Language Processing Unit) that is able to handle computationally intensive applications with a sequential component to them such as LLMs.
 #Installation
-Follow these steps to set up the CSVWhiz Bot on your local machine:
+Follow these steps to set up the Document-QA-Bot on your local machine:
 1. **Clone the repository:**
     ```sh
     git clone https://github.com/yourusername/Document-QA-Bot.git